create3000/x_ite/docs/_posts/reference/prototype-services.md

 #### **fields**: FieldDefinitionArray

 A reference to FieldDefinitionArray of all the fields defined for this prototype.
-This property is read only.
+This property is read-only.

 #### **isExternProto**: boolean

 Always has the value of false.
-This property is read only.
+This property is read-only.

 #### **appInfo**: string